Table of Contents:

 Despite the variety of beauty created by nature, the most ingenious and beautiful remain the simplest things, for example, a daisy flower.
 By drawing easy things, you create brilliant and beautiful masterpieces.
 Today we will tell you how to draw a daisy in 7 easy steps and offer an interesting way to paint it with watercolors.

-How to make a daisy drawing easy?
+How to draw a daisy step by step

 1. The sketch begins with the contours of the daisy inflorescences themselves using a graphite pencil.
 First draw an oval that it will occupy.